6 Trading Psychology Books to Improve Market Strategies

 Written by Mark Douglas, this is a must-read for anyone who is struggling to attain consistency in the market.
 The author provides a roadmap for overcoming many trading issues.

-This includes addressing personal inclinations to seek short-cuts, being easily swayed by fear or greed, and getting distracted.
+This book includes addressing personal inclinations to seek short-cuts, being easily swayed by fear or greed, and getting distracted.
 These traits often cause traders to act irrationally even when they know better.
-In simple language, the book explains why and how these issues occur, and what to do about it.
+In simple language, the book explains why and how these issues occur, and how to approach them to keep them from happening.

-"The Disciplined Trader" is another popular book by the same author.
+"The Disciplined Trader" is another popular trading psychology book by the same author.

 Reminiscences of a Stock Operator

-No matter if you are already seeing positive results, doing poorly, or just starting your trading journey, this book has something for everyone.
-This book follows the trading career of a life-long trader, whose experiences might just be the insight you need to help you through the struggles you are facing, or have yet to encounter.
+If you are an experienced trader already seeing positive results, not trading well, or just starting your trading journey, this book has something for you.
+In it, you'll follow the trading career of a life-long trader, whose experiences might just be the insight you need to help you through the struggles you are facing, or have yet to encounter.

 Sway: The Irresistible Pull of Irrational Behaviour

-Written by Ori Brafman and Rom Brafman, "SWAY" is a rare "page-turner" in the non-fiction space.
+Written by Ori and Rom Brafman, "Sway" is a rare page-turner in the non-fiction genre.

-This book tackles problems many traders are aware of yet seem powerless to prevent.
-It includes why it can be so hard to get out of a losing trade and even why people stay in personal relationships even when it is not healthy for them.
+In the book, the authors tackle problems many traders are aware of yet seem powerless to prevent.
+They include why it can be so hard to get out of a losing trade—even delving into why people stay in personal relationships, relating it to the trials of trading.

-The book also explores issues of which people are often unaware.
-It includes how danger and risk affect the decision-making process, which is relevant to facing the risks in the financial markets.
+The book explores issues of which traders are often unaware.
+The authors examine how danger and risk affect the decision-making process and their relevance in facing the risks of the financial markets.

-The material also addresses such issues as diagnostic bias and the "Chameleon Effect."
-These tendencies respectively represent an inability to see beyond an initial hypothesis despite evidence to the contrary, and a person's habit of taking on traits that are assigned to them.
-All of these psychological quirks can have a substantial affect on traders.
+The material also addresses such concepts as diagnostic bias—an inability to see beyond an initial hypothesis despite evidence to the contrary, and the chameleon effect—a person's habit of taking on traits that are assigned to them.
+All of these psychological quirks can have a substantial effect on traders.